Table Of Contents

-5 Types of Eviction Defense Tenants May Raise
+5 Types of Eviction Defenses Tenants May Raise

 The following list of eviction defenses are provided to not only help you successfully navigate a current eviction, they also serve as a reminder of actions you should avoid when the landlord and tenant relationship is in a good place, to proactively prevent problems down the road.